pragmint/open-practices/practices/implement-symptom-based-alerts.md

 # Implement Symptom-based Alerts

-Traditional monitoring often focuses on specific causes, triggering alerts based on infrastructure metrics like high CPU usage or memory consumption.
+Traditional monitoring often focuses on specific infrastructure metrics, triggering alerts based on things like high CPU usage or memory consumption.
 While these metrics are useful for debugging, they're often poor indicators of actual service health; a server running at high utilization might still be serving requests perfectly.
-Implementing symptom-based alerts shifts the focus to observable symptoms that directly impact (or lead to directly impacting) the user, such as latency, error rates, and traffic volume.
+Implementing *symptom-based alerts* shifts the focus to observable symptoms that directly impact (or lead to directly impacting) the user, such as latency, error rates, and traffic volume.

 By focusing on symptoms instead of metrics, teams ensure that alerts are tied to the user experience rather than internal anomalies.
 This distinction is critical for reducing alert fatigue.
 When engineers are paged only for issues that degrade the customer experience, trust in the monitoring system increases.
 This approach filters out low-risk, self-healing, or purely internal fluctuations that do not require immediate human intervention.

-Ultimately, this practice streamlines incident response and improves the Mean Time to Restore (MTTR).
+Ultimately, this practice streamlines incident response and improves the mean time to restore (MTTR).
 When an alert fires, the team knows immediately that a critical, user-facing issue is occurring, eliminating the guesswork associated with noisy, cause-based data.
 This alignment prioritizes resources on incidents that matter most, protecting both the customer's satisfaction and the engineering team's cognitive load.

 ## When to Experiment